Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 doing pretty well.
 Based on these analysis you can then focus on using either bias tactics or variance tactics to mitigate and improve the performance of the model.

-Human level error gives us a proxy or aproximate of what Baye's optimal error can be.
+Human level error gives us a proxy or approximate of what Baye's optimal error can be.
 The difference between the human level error and training error is called the measure of avoidable bias The difference between train and dev error gives you an idea of variance.